thongphamthe/PAFit/README.md

 ====================

-This package implements popular methods to estimate the preferential attachment function and node fitnesses in a growing network.
-In particular, it implements Jeong's method, Newman's method and PAFit.
+This package provides a framework for modelling and inferencing the attachment mechanisms of temporal complex networks.
+For estimating the preferential attachment (PA) function in isolation, it implements Jeong's method, the corrected Newman's method and the PAFit method.
+For jointly estimating the PA function and node fitnesses, it implements the PAFit method.
+It also provides flexible methods to generate a wide range of temporal networks based on PA and fitness.

 Installation
 ------------